English Honors Students

 Working Title: “Feminine Intersectionality in 18th and 19th Century Literature”

-In my project I’ll be exploring 18th and 19th century constructions of femininity and how they interact with other identities like race and class.
+In my project, I’ll be exploring 18th and 19th-century constructions of femininity and how they interact with other identities like race and class.
 I hope to look at how feminine expression is aided or inhibited by other identities and explore how subjects contend with the realities created by the intersection of identities.
 I’ll be looking at two principal works: Maria by Mary Wollstonecraft and The History of Mary Prince by Mary Prince.

 Lucas Balon